Let's try a new fish today! And we'll make it a pretty one...

 Instructions

-Begin by marinating the corvina.
-Dry the corvina fillets well with paper towels.
-In a shallow dish, combine 1 ½ tablespoons harissa paste and 3 tablespoons pickling vinegar from your jar of pickled giardiniera and ½ teaspoon salt.
+- Begin by marinating the corvina.
+Dry the fish fillets well with paper towels.
+In a shallow dish, combine 1 ½ tablespoons harissa paste and 3 tablespoons pickling vinegar from your jar of pickled giardiniera, along with ½ teaspoon salt.
 Dip the skin side of each fillet in the marinade first, then lay the fish skin side up in the dish, so the flesh of the fish is resting in the marinade.
 Set aside while preparing the creamy chickpeas and spinach.

-Serve with warm flatbread and lemon wedges alongside for adding fresh lemon juice over the fish and the creamy chickpeas and spinach.
+- Serve with warm flatbread and lemon wedges alongside for adding fresh lemon juice over the fish and the creamy chickpeas.

 - Prep Time: 20